clasp-developers/clasp/README.md

 2) Copy local.config.darwin or local.config.linux to local.config depending on your system

-3) Edit local.config and configure it for your system<br>
-As in externals-clasp the following configuration variables are important.
+3) Edit local.config and configure it for your system.
+The following configuration variables affect the build process.

 | Variable  |   Description
 | ------------- | --------------|